 Our second product candidate, CTX-8371, is a bispecific antibody that simultaneously targets both PD-1 and PD-L1, the targets of well-known and widely used checkpoint inhibitor antibodies.
 Single inhibitors of PD-1 and PD-L1 include some of the highest-revenue-generating therapeutics in history and have been approved for the treatment of a wide range of tumors.
-There is no marketed therapy that combines inhibition of both PD-1 and PD-L1 in the same molecule and, in CTX-8371, we are working on developing one.
+There is no marketed therapy that combines inhibition of both PD-1 and PD-L1 in the same molecule and, in CTX-8371, we are developing one.
 We discovered CTX-8371 using our StitchMabsTM technology when we screened for the best antibody to pair with our proprietary PD-1 blocker.
 Additional studies demonstrated that CTX-8371 works via a novel mechanism of action not shared by PD-1 or PD-L1 blockers.
 We have shown in animal models that CTX-8371 was associated with greater antitumor activity than a PD-1 inhibitor, a PD-L1 inhibitor or a combination of the two.
-We plan to begin IND-enabling studies with CTX-8371 in the third quarter of 2020.
+IND-enabling studies with CTX-8371 were initiated in August 2020.
+We are targeting our second IND submission for CTX-8371 by mid-2021 and our first patient first visit in the second half of 2021.
+We aim to deliver early safety and top-line data in 2022.

 We have also leveraged our proprietary platform technologies to identify and evaluate a novel class of bispecific product candidates that serve as antigen-specific innate cell engagers.
-These product candidates contain an antibody binding domain that functions as an agonist of NKp30, an activating receptor expressed on natural killer, or NK cells and on gamma delta T-cells or Î' T-cells.
+These product candidates contain an antibody binding domain that functions as an agonist of NKp30, an activating receptor expressed on natural killer, or NK cells and on gamma delta T-cells or δT-cells.
 We have shown that pairing the NKp30 binding domain together with antibodies that target tumor-antigen binding domains led to the generation of bispecific product candidates that can selectively stimulate NK cells to kill corresponding tumor cells.
 We are generating in vivo data on a number of NKp30 bispecific product candidates so that we can prioritize and advance the most promising of these candidates into clinical development.

 CTX-8573 is our first bispecific product candidate in this novel NKp30 innate cell engager class.
 CTX-8573 is designed to activate NK cells, and direct them against cells expressing B cell maturation antigen, or BCMA, an antigen that is significantly over-expressed in multiple myeloma and on antibody producing plasma cells.

 CTX-8573 has exhibited between 80% to 100% specific cytotoxic activity toward cells expressing high, intermediate and low levels of BCMA in cell based assays.
 When we tested other cell engagers that do not bind to the NKp30 receptor in these same cell-based assays, these agents demonstrated up to 100% specific cytotoxic activity against cells expressing high BCMA levels, but its activity drops significantly (~30%) when tested against cells expressing low levels of BMCA.
 The ability of CTX-8573 to induce selective cell killing of cells expressing low BCMA levels suggests that CTX-8573 can be used to selectively deplete antibody-producing plasma cells, and could therefore represent a novel treatment for severe autoimmune diseases mediated by pathogenic antibodies such as myasthenia gravis, immune thrombocytopenia and pemphigus vulgaris.
 We plan to begin IND-enabling studies with CTX-8573 in the first half of 2021.
+We aim to make our third IND submission for CTX-8573 in late 2021 or early 2022 and to enter clinic by early 2022.